Nepal is safe to visit after the recent protests, and all airports are open. Please check official updates before your trip.

 Breakfast, Lunch and Dinner

 Dharmasala itself is a small settlement consisting of only a few lodges nestled alongside the banks of the Larkya River.
-Just before reaching Dharamsala lies Larkya Bazaar – renowned for its Tibetan market that operates temporarily.
+Just before reaching Dharamsala lies Larkya Bazaar, renowned for its temporary Tibetan market.
 Another name by which Dharmsala is known is “Larkya Phedi,” which translates to “base of Larkya.”
 It is here where we spend our night before continuing our journey.

 Trek from Dharmasala to Larkya La Pass and Trek to Bhimthang